 Your Full-Tuition Scholarship application also serves as your Scholarship Competition registration.

 Brevard College will award 2 Full-Tuition Scholarships at each of the three Scholarship Day events (6 total).
 Candidates may only interview one time, and must attend and interview at a Scholarship Day event.
 The Full-Tuition Scholarship is for first-year students only.

 If you're awarded a Full-Tuition Scholarship, you'll be required to help the Admissions Office communicate with other potential students including your participation in student panels at Visitation Day events.

 Merit scholarships range from up to $11,000 per year and are renewable for 4-years.

 Your application for admission serves as your Scholarship Application.
-When your Admissions Office receives your application for admission, then your Admissions Counselor will notify you of your admissions decision and merit Scholarship eligibility!
+When the Admissions Office receives your application for admission and applicable documents your Admissions Counselor will notify you of your admissions decision and merit scholarship eligibility!

 Scholarship competitions are held on the following dates: